sagarjain2030/Udacity_CV_Course/2AL5_Edge_detection_Gradients/notes.md

 	- But in case of discreet data, there cannot be ε but a finite distance only.So
 		$$\frac{\mathrm \delta f\left( x, y\right)}{\mathrm \delta x} =    \lim_{x\to\infty} \frac{f\left(x+1,y\right) - f\left(x,y\right)}{1}$$
 	- This means, gradient is taken by moving 1 unit distance (in case of a image, 1 pixel) at a time.
+- For an image, while calculating partial derivative with respect to x, correlation filter would be [-1, 1]
+- For an image, while calculating partila derivative with respect to y, correlation filter would be $$[-1, 1]^T$$ if y is decreaing from top to bottom.
+If y is decreasing from bottom to top, it would be $$[1, -1]^T$$.
+- This is because, in CS, origin is considered to be at top left hand corner in image.
+But in mathematics, origin is considered to be at bottom left hand corner in image.
+- If we take only magnitude, then it would give edge image.
+ - Now we want an operator/mask which gives discrete gradient on image, when applied.
+ - it can be $$\left\lbrack \matrix{0 & 0 \cr -1 & +1 \cr 0 & 0} \right\rbrack$$
+ - but problem with this operator is non symmetry. around image point.
+ - One way to have proper operator is to apply this filter to 2 consecutive pixel and take average of them.Thus the operator becomes
+	 $$\left(\left\lbrack \matrix{0 & 0 + 0 & 0 \cr -1 & -1 + 1 & +1 \cr 0 & 0 + 0 & 0} \right\rbrack\right)  / 2  ...  then$$
+	 $$\left\lbrack \matrix{0 & 0 & 0 \cr -1/2 & 0 & +1/2 \cr 0 & 0 & 0} \right\rbrack$$